starphillips/BristolOpenData/docs/testing.md

 </ol>

 <h4> Test Case ID: MT-005 </h4>
-Test Case Name: The ability to sort centres by type<br>
+Test Case Name: The Ability to Sort Centres by Type<br>
 Description: Verify that when choosing an advice type, all centres that support that advice type will be listed for users.<br>
 Prerequisites: Access to the app <br>